digital-asset/ex-java-json-api-bindings/README.md

 * Establish transfer pre-approvals for an external party
 * Query for a list of token standard holdings
 * Transfer token standard assets
+* Parse treasury holdings from the transaction stream
-* Digest the transaction stream
+* Parse completed and pending transfers from the transaction stream
 * Poll the command completion APIs to know when an externally-signed command is successful

 The sample uses the following tools: